ukhsa-collaboration/PHEnix/docs/Galaxy.rst

 ..
 NOTE:: We have chosen reasonable defaults for filtering your VCF files for high-confidence SNPs (min_depth:5,mq_score:30,qual_score:30,dp4_ratio:0.9,mq0f_ratio:0.1).
 If you would like to change these settings please see the instructions below.

-..
-WARNING:: Processing a single sample with the Phenix workflow can use up to 1.0GB of RAM.
-It is recommended you do not run more samples simultanously than your total system memory in GB or only as may samples as you have processor cores, whichever is lower.

 - Click on workflow in the top main menu and select 'run' from the 'Phenix workflow' context menu.
 - Select your reference genome in the 'Reference fasta' selection box.
 - Click both "paper stack" icons next to 'R1 fastqs' and next to 'R2 fastqs'.